 Albino mushroom characteristics

 Albinos are typically defined as organisms that exhibit deficient pigmentation.
 In mycology, albino mushrooms are completely lacking pigmentation which results in a white cap and clear, colorless spores.
 While some albino cubensis strains, like Albino Penis Envy (APE), can be observed with blue tinted caps, that is not related to pigmentation and is instead caused by the bluing reaction of psilocybin within the mushroom’s flesh.
+If you’re curious to learn more, check out our Albino Penis Envy mushrooms guide for detailed information on their unique traits.

 Albino mushroom examples